ministryofjustice/cloud-platform-user-guide/source/documentation/deploying-an-app/multicontainer-app-deploy.md

 It should behave in the same way as when you were running it locally via docker-compose.

+### Further Development

+After you deployed and Interacting with multi-container application and would like to create Monitoring dashboard , Custom Alerts and Cronjobs for your application use this working examples:

+* **Grafana dashboard** - Follow the [guide][creating-dashboards] on how to create a Graphana dashboard, make corresponding changes to [monitoring-grafana-dashboard.yaml][dashboard-configmap] file and apply the configmap to your namespace in the kubernetes cluster, which will show your Grafana-Dashboard [here][Dashboard].

+      ```
+      kubectl apply --filename monitoring-grafana-dashboard.yaml --namespace [your namespace]
+      ```

+* **Custom Alerts** - Follow the [guide][custom-alert] on how to create Custom Alerts, make corresponding changes to [prometheus-app-alert.yaml][alert-prometheusrule] file and apply the PrometheusRule to your namespace in the kubernetes cluster, this will create custom alerts for your application.

+      ```
+      kubectl apply --filename prometheus-app-alert.yaml --namespace [your namespace]
+      ```

+* **Cronjobs** - Follow the [guide][cron-jobs] on creating a Cronjob, make corresponding changes to [cronjob-ecr.yaml][cronjob-yaml] file and apply the Cronjob to your namespace in the kubernetes cluster, this runs a job periodically on a given schedule to delete untagged images in the ecr-repo, this will help to limit the count of Images in the ecr-repo.

+      ```
+      kubectl apply --filename cronjob-ecr.yaml --namespace [your namespace]
+      ```

 [multi-demo]: https://github.com/ministryofjustice/cloud-platform-multi-container-demo-app
 [multi-demo-readme]: https://github.com/ministryofjustice/cloud-platform-multi-container-demo-app#multi-container-demo-application
 [cloudplatform]: https://github.com/ministryofjustice/cloud-platform